PuzzleDude98/runic-docs/docs/types/power_types.md

 ---
-title: Power Types
+title: Rune Types
-date: 2021-07-06
+date: 11/22/2024
 ---

-# Power Types
+# Rune Types

-Power Types are what grants functionality to your origins!
-Each power has a type, specified with a `type` field in the JSON.
-Which type a power is defines which other fields it requires and supports.
+Rune Types are what grants functionality to your spells!
+Each rune has a type, specified with a `type` field in the JSON.
+Which type a rune is defines which other fields it requires and supports.

 !!! note

-    Unless stated otherwise, each power type supports a `condition` field that can check for [Entity Condition Types](entity_condition_types.md).
+    Unless stated otherwise, each rune type supports a `condition` field that can check for [Entity Condition Types](entity_condition_types.md).
 See [Power JSON](../json/power.md) for more details.

 ### Regular types